getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 **Invoke**: Any changes that happen here **will** change the existing dependency.
 It will be the responsibility of the user to handle propagating those changes to other parent bundles if needed.

-**Uninstall**: The parent bundle will be uninstalled, but the existing dependency will not be and need to be uninstalled in a separate command.
+**Uninstall**: The parent bundle will be uninstalled, but the existing dependency will not be uninstalled.
+The existing dependency will need to be uninstalled in a separate command.

 ## Ordering of dependencies